syntaqx/packer-workflow/README.md

 ## Deployment

-Deployment is very simple currently in that it takes the `ami_id` provided from Packer in the `build` stage, and deploys an EC2 instance from it.
+Deployment is very simple currently in that it takes the `ami_id` provided from Packer in the `build` stage, and deploys an EC2 instance from that AMI using Terraform.